The International Weightlifting Federation has a zero-tolerance policy towards doping and is always working to protect the integrity of the sport.

 The IWF is working to improve its doping education programmes, among athletes, coaches, its member nations and other stakeholders.

-In 2022, the International Testing Agency organised an inaugural webinar series to cover the key aspects of anti-doping.
+In 2022, the ITA had organised an inaugural webinar series to cover the key aspects of anti-doping.

 This lasted for five weeks with five webinars in all in English, with translations into Arabic, Mandarin, French, Russian and Spanish.